shakes76/PatternAnalysis-2023/recognition/Visual_transformer_Alzheimer_46405788/README.md

 To ensure reproducibility of results, it's recommended to create a virtual environment and specify the exact versions of the dependencies used.
 The TripletNet was trained for 35 epochs with the torch SGD optimiser with a piecewise learning schedular represented below, where learning_rate is set to 0.1:

-CyclicLR Scheduler (sched_linear_1):
+CyclicLR Scheduler (`sched_linear_1`):
-* optimizer: The optimizer for which the learning rate schedule is applied.
+* `optimizer`: The optimizer for which the learning rate schedule is applied.
-* base_lr: The minimum learning rate during the cycle.
+* `base_lr`: The minimum learning rate during the cycle.
 It's set to 0.005.
-* max_lr: The maximum learning rate during the cycle.
+* `max_lr`: The maximum learning rate during the cycle.
 It's set to learning_rate.
-* step_size_down: The number of iterations to reach the minimum learning rate after each cycle's peak.
+* `step_size_down`: The number of iterations to reach the minimum learning rate after each cycle's peak.
 It's set to 15.
-* mode: The mode of the cyclic learning rate, which can be 'triangular' or 'triangular2'.
+* `mode`: The mode of the cyclic learning rate, which can be 'triangular' or 'triangular2'.
 In your case, it's 'triangular'.
-* verbose: A boolean flag to indicate whether you want verbose output.
+* `verbose`: A boolean flag to indicate whether you want verbose output.
 It's set to False, so you won't get verbose information.

-LinearLR Scheduler (sched_linear_3):
+LinearLR Scheduler (`sched_linear_3`):
-* optimizer: The optimizer for which the learning rate schedule is applied.
+* `optimizer`: The optimizer for which the learning rate schedule is applied.
-* start_factor: The initial learning rate factor.
+* `start_factor`: The initial learning rate factor.
 It's set to 0.005/learning_rate.
-* end_factor: The final learning rate factor.
+* `end_factor`: The final learning rate factor.
 It's set to 0.005/5.
-* verbose: A boolean flag to indicate whether you want verbose output.
+* `verbose`: A boolean flag to indicate whether you want verbose output.
 It's set to False.

-SequentialLR Scheduler (scheduler):
+SequentialLR Scheduler (`scheduler`):
-* optimizer: The optimizer for which the learning rate schedule is applied.
+* `optimizer`: The optimizer for which the learning rate schedule is applied.
-* schedulers: A list of learning rate schedulers to apply sequentially.
-In your case, you're applying sched_linear_1 followed by sched_linear_3.
+* `schedulers`: A list of learning rate schedulers to apply sequentially.
+In your case, you're applying `sched_linear_1` followed by `sched_linear_3`.
-* milestones: A list of iteration milestones that trigger the transition between different learning rate schedulers.
-The transition between sched_linear_1 and sched_linear_3 occurs at iteration 30.
+* `milestones`: A list of iteration milestones that trigger the transition between different learning rate schedulers.
+The transition between `sched_linear_1` and `sched_linear_3` occurs at iteration 30.

 After this the TripletNet was trained for 100 epochs with the torch SGD optimiser with a learning rate set to 0.001.